eniware-org/IDS-Project/docs/_sources/1ids-nids-install.rst.txt

 .. _nids-install:

-Install the core components of the NIDS Server
+Install the Core Components of the NIDS Server
 ==============================================

 **Requirements:**